 - A current vitae

-- One comprehensive psychological evaluations reports
+- One comprehensive psychological evaluation report

-- One psychological treatment summary reports
+- One psychological treatment summary report

 - Graduate transcript

 - Three letters of reference, two of which must be from clinical supervisors

 Application materials should be submitted electronically through the AAPI online application system.
 If necessary, they can also be mailed to: